-You have moved your blog from Blogger to self hosted WordPress!
-Congratulations, you did perfectly right.
-Blogger platform is good in its own way but WordPress gives you the complete hold of your website which is not possible with freely hosted blog on Blogger.
+Have you moved your blog from Blogger to self-hosted WordPress?
+Congratulations! you have made the right decision.
+Blogger platform is good but the self-hosted WordPress site gives you the complete hold on your website which is not possible with freely hosted blog on Blogger.
 Plus Blogger is quite limited for administrative use and does not allow the root access to core files of website.
-While with WordPress and the ease of cPanel and other hosting control panels, you get the complete right to customise your website the way you want.
-Moreover, if you do not like one host, you can easily move all your WordPress powered websites or blogs to a totally new host without damaging their rankings in SERP or losing any backlinks.
+While with WordPress and the ease of cPanel, Plesk and other hosting control panels, you get the root privileges to customize your website the way you want.
+Moreover, if you ever need, you can easily move all your WordPress powered websites or blogs to a totally new host in less time and without damaging their rankings in SERP or losing any backlinks.
 Whereas, if you decide to move a Blogger hosted website to self hosted WordPress platform or you have already done that, you should get ready to face some troubles in the beginning.

 Problem during Import Process